logsearch/workspace/docs/launch-local-vagrant-logsearch-workspace.md

 0. Installing above dependancies
     * on Windows

-        We recommend you use the [Chololatey](https://chocolatey.org/) package manager to install the above dependancies on  Windows
+        We recommend you use the [Chocolatey](https://chocolatey.org/) package manager to install the above dependancies on  Windows

         Open an _Administrative PowerShell_ prompt and:

-            iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1')) # Installs Chololatey
+            iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1')) # Installs Chocolatey
             choco install git         # Installs git AND a ssh client choco install virtualbox  # Installs VirtualBox
             choco install vagrant     # Installs Vagrant